kellenmace/kellenmace.com-2019/content/blog/wp-cli-search-replace-tables-skipped/index.md

 headerOpacity: "0.7"
 ---

 [WP-CLI](https://wp-cli.org/)‘s `search-replace` command is invaluable for changing all the URLs from a production or staging site to reflect your local development environment, among other things.
-Today I encountered something I hadn’t before; when running a `search-replace` on a database that I had already imported for local development, WP-CLI updated some of the database tables, but others were skipped, according to its output:
+Today I encountered something I hadn't before; when running a `search-replace` on a database that I had already imported for local development, WP-CLI updated some of the database tables, but others were skipped, according to its output:

 ```
 $ wp search-replace --url=example.com example.com example.dev 'wp_*_options'